alekseyrozh/terraform-s3-backend-quickstart/README.md

 yes
 ```

-4. Uncomment the s3 backend provider code, cause now we created all infrastructure to be able to switch to new backend
+5. Uncomment the s3 backend provider code in `./main.tf`, cause now we created all infrastructure to be able to switch to new backend

 ```
 terraform {